elchrisso-com/elchrisso-com.github.io/maria-chris-wedding/index.md

 In the midsummer in Bodo the sun does not set, but since we will be having the wedding on 2 August, there will be a couple hours of twilight.
 There may be clouds, which will make it darker, but not dark.

 ### Wildlife
 There are some incredible animals in Norway.
-In August you may be lucky enough to see the sea eagle and the elk (norsk: elg).
-There are also whales to see if you can get to them before they shoot ‘em.
+In August you may be lucky enough to see the sea eagle (norsk: havørn) and the elk (norsk: elg).
+There are also whales (norsk: hval) and occasionally killer whales (norsk: spekkhogger).
+From Rost (a nearby island), you can take a trip to see puffins (norsk: lundefugl), and pufflings, though you may wish to book in advance.

 #### Facts about the Elk
 The Elk (what a Canadian would call a Moose, example phrase "hey, you're not the same moose from last night!") is in essence a very large deer (Latin: heftus deerus).
 They exist throughout Norway.
 They are usually shy, but should not be approached, especially if they have young nearby.

-If you do find yourself face to face with an aggressive elk the best course of action is to take the initiate and charge first.
-Just put your head down, go for it.
+If you do find yourself face to face with an aggressive elk the best course of action is to take the initiative and charge first.
+Just put your head down and go for it.
 And I mean, _really_ go for it.
-Try grunting too, why not.
+Try grunting too --- why not?
 Remember, you want to catch it off guard, make it think: "hang on, I thought I was meant to be charging them".
-Note: if you do attempt this, please make sure you have someone on hand film it.
+If you do attempt this, please make sure you have someone on hand film it.

 # Things to do
 - Kjerringøy